Anon-Planet/thgtoa/guide.md

     -   <https://check.torproject.org>

-For those reasons, you will need to obfuscate and hide that origin IP (the one tied to your identification) or hide it as much as we can through a combination of various means:
+For those reasons, you will need to obfuscate and hide that origin IP (the one tied to your identification) or hide it through a combination of various means:

 -   Using a public Wi-Fi service (free).